kazcare/hangman/README.md

 After you've revealed several letters, you may be able to guess what the answer is and fill in the remaining letters.

-Be warned, every time you guess a letter wrong you loose a life and the hangman begins to appear, piece by piece.
-There are 6 body parts to apprear before yo run out of chances.
+Be warned, every time you guess a letter wrong you lose a life and the hangman begins to appear, piece by piece.
+There are 6 body parts to apprear before you run out of chances.

 Solve the puzzle before the hangman dies.